vitiral/wake/DESIGN.md

 - **read** method: query the store for a list of pkgs or modules based on their ids.
   - params: None
-  - inputs: pkgId or moduleId objects
+  - inputs: pkgVer or moduleId objects
   - outputs: pkg objects, module objects, or NotFound objects.
 - **tmp** method: get a readable empty directory to store data
   - outputs: string path to a temporary directory on the local filesystem.